yohajoh/yohajoh/README.md

 # Hi, I'm Yohannes Belete! 👋

-I am a Computer Science and Engineering student at ASTU, driven by a curiosity for technology and a love for learning.
+I am a Computer Science student at ASTU, driven by a curiosity for technology and a love for learning.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ## Yohannes Belete's GitHub Stats
 ![Yohannes's GitHub Stats]

 ## About Me
-I'm currently pursuing my Bachelor's in Computer Science and Engineering at ASTU.
+I am currently exploring backend web development and enjoy learning new technologies.

 ## 🌱 Currently Exploring
 🚀 **Learning Backend Web Development**